intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/qwen2/README.md

 -------------------- Prompt --------------------
 What is AI?
 -------------------- Output --------------------
-AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines that are programmed to think and learn like humans and mimic their actions.
-The term
+AI, or Artificial Intelligence, refers to the simulation of human intelligence in machines that are programmed to think and learn like humans and mimic their actions.
+The term may
 ```